WSU-CDSC/Documentation/DV-Transfers.md

 The following commands will create a high quality `mp4` file that has been deinterlaced for optimum viewing quality on modern screens.
 * Command for derivative: `ffmpeg -i INPUT.dv -c:v libx264 -pix_fmt yuv420p -movflags +faststart -preset slow -crf 18 -c:a aac -ar 48k -b:a 128k -vf yadif=deint=1 OUTPUT.mp4`

-Alternately, if the original transfer was broken up into segments and it is desirable to combine them into a single access file, the [concat function of FFmpeg](https://amiaopensource.github.io/ffmprovisr/#join_files) can be used:
+Alternately, if the original transfer was broken up into segments and it is desirable to combine them into a single access file, the concat function of FFmpeg [explanation here](https://amiaopensource.github.io/ffmprovisr/#join_files) can be used:
 `ffmpeg -f concat -safe 0 -i ListOfDVs.txt -c:v libx264 -pix_fmt yuv420p -movflags +faststart -preset slow -crf 18 -c:a aac -ar 48k -b:a 128k -vf yadif=deint=1 OUTPUT.mp4`

 # Resources